ephes/django-cast/docs/heroku.rst

 django-cast requires django-imagekit so even if I put it in requirements/base.txt it get's overwritten.
 Bad karma from not creating a PR in time is bad.

+SSL
+^^^
+You need to upload certificates to heroku.
+Quite cumbersome.

 .. _`heroku`: https://devcenter.heroku.com/articles/getting-started-with-python
 .. _`django-imagekit`: https://github.com/matthewwithanm/django-imagekit